 We live our lives among and through objects, and some of them become important to us.
 These cherished objects are part of our life stories.

-At LifeBook Memoirs, we love to push at conventional boundaries to represent life stories as fully as we can, so if you happen to leaf through our authors’ books, you won’t find only photos of marriages, babies, parties, or holidays, but also other equally interesting images.
-Books might contain scans of paper items such as birth certificates, programs from significant events, newspaper articles, or letters.
+At LifeBook Memoirs, we love to push at conventional boundaries to represent life stories as fully as we can, so if you happen to leaf through our authors’ books, you won’t find only photos of marriages, babies, parties or holidays, but also other equally interesting images.
+Books might contain scans of paper items such as birth certificates, programmes from significant events, newspaper articles or letters.
 These items, often bearing marks of wear and tear that are themselves part of the story, impart a rich texture and context to the narrative.

 A book written by an author who enjoyed a career in music, for example, features a photograph of a poster listing the position of her single record in the Top 20 music chart one week in 1963.
-An author’s childhood letter written to his parents while at summer camp reveals touchingly wobbly copperplate handwriting and what looks suspiciously like a scorch mark on the lined paper!
+An author’s childhood letter written to his parents while on a camping trip reveals touchingly wobbly copperplate handwriting and what looks suspiciously like a scorch mark on the lined paper!
 Maybe he was playing with matches, but we don’t know, for he does not tell us.

 One of our bespoke books features scans of the author’s handwritten family recipes, with typed versions displayed on facing pages, a beautiful touch that not only enhances her life story but preserves her recipes as a legacy for future generations.
 A tribute book, gifted as a surprise, features handwritten letters from the recipient’s children and grandchildren at the beginning of each of their respective tributes.